Benefits of Medical Marijuana For PainGreen Relief Health Admin

 Whether medical marijuana will help your condition depends on many factors, though, that are best evaluated by a certifying provider.
 If you feel you may benefit from medical marijuana, the first step is to speak with a medical marijuana provider who can help guide you through the process.

 It is preferred to speak with a provider that has a background in medical marijuana.
-Because medical marijuana is such a new form of treatment, many providers do not have training in cannabis and are not able to certify someone in Maryland to utilize medical cannabis.
+Because medical marijuana is such a new form of treatment, many providers do not have training in cannabis and are not able to certify someone in Maryland or Delaware to utilize medical cannabis.
 However, providers that specialize in cannabis have completed additional training to learn about medical cannabis, how it works and ways it can help various medical conditions.
 You should ask any provider or doctor you are going to see if they have completed this kind of training.

 If you are still unsure about the process or the benefits of medical marijuana for pain then contact us so we can help walk you through the process.
 Our team of compassionate cannabis professionals is here to ensure that you have the access you need to help with chronic pain.